grahamtt/prosper-bot/README.md

   --search-for-almost-funded
-                        Search for listings with remaining funding <= cash, which allows bidding when cash is less than $25; Type: bool
+                        Search for listings with remaining funding <= cash, which allows bidding when cash is less than $25; Type: bool -a, --analytics       Run analytics on the account; Type: bool

 prosper-bot.cli:
   -v, --verbose         Prints additional debug messages; Type: bool